 The following physicians are part of the team that evaluates children’s history, test results and consults on future treatments.

-David Wax, MD, is the Director of Interventional Catheterization and an Assistant Professor of Pediatrics at the Feinberg School of Medicine.
-Dr. Wax is board-certified in pediatric cardiology.
+Alan F. Nugent, MD, is the Section Head of Interventional Catheterization and an Professor of Pediatrics at the Feinberg School of Medicine.
+Dr. Nugent is board-certified in pediatrics and pediatric cardiology.

 Joseph Camarda, MD, is an Imaging Attending in the Division of Cardiology and an Assistant Professor of Pediatrics at the Feinberg School of Medicine..
 Dr. Camarda is board-certified in pediatric cardiology with particular interest in cardiac imaging including echocardiography, 3D echocardiography, cardiac magnetic resonance imaging (MRI) and computed tomography (CT).